Sm-Oslomet/QuizApp/README.md

       .AllowCredentials();
 ```

-The frontend will call the API using:
+The frontend communicates with the backend using:

 ```
 https://localhost:7000/api/...